 Today, patients want to manage their health the same way they manage their finances: conveniently, remotely, and on a smartphone.
 To create an EHR-like patient portal with scheduling and reminders for appointments and access to medical history and other sensitive information, healthcare providers need secure data protocols.
 Luckily, the HL7 ecosystem has doctor-recommended standards and APIs in place.

 A medical institution can save big on administrative expenses by automating redundant and repeated actions.
 A standardized HL7-compliant data workflow can help personnel significantly reduce the time spent on manual data entry and exchange between departments.
-With proper EHR/EMR system integration, data like encounter records, lab tests, and prescriptions can be structured and synchronized immediately.
+With proper hl7 EMR integration, data like encounter records, lab tests, and prescriptions can be structured and synchronized immediately.

 If you haven’t come across a case that is pertinent to your business model, don’t despair: the Demigos team can always find a custom solution to your data integration challenges.